joelewis101/blantyreSepsis/README.md

 3. Department of Clinical Infection, Microbiology and Immunology, University of Liverpool, Liverpool, UK
 4. Rare and Imported Pathogens Laboratory, Public Health England, UK
-5. Malawi College of Medicine, University of Malawi
+5. College of Medicine, University of Malawi, Malawi

 ## Installing and accessing data